MobilityData/gtfs-validator/RULES.md

 <a name="E047"/>

-### E047 - Required csv file is empty
+### E047 - Csv file is empty

-Empty csv required file found in the archive: file does not have any headers or data.
+Empty csv file found in the archive: file does not have any headers or data.
 The GTFS specification requires the first line of each file to contain field names.
 This is related to [W012](#https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#W012).

 #### References: